llynn3/Deadline/README.md

 ## Project Description

-This app allows you to interact with other dog owners, share your own content of your furry loved ones and keep track of your pet tasks.
+This app allows you to interact with other dog owners and share your own content of your furry loved ones.

 ## Wireframes